enkidevs/curriculum/lua/lua-core/operators-in-lua-iv/concatenation-operator-in-lua.md

 ## Practice

 Finish the code to concatenate the `"Hello"` and `"world"` strings.
-Also concatenate a space between the two words.
+Also, concatenate a space between the two words.
 ```lua
 str1 = "Hello"
 str2 = "world"